Santa Baby: Commercial performance

 With the inclusion of streaming data in chart tabulations in the late 2010s, Minogue's version of "Santa Baby" attained most of its commercial success nearly two decades after its initial release.
 It charted in Australia and various European countries.
 In the former region, Minogue's cover spent one week on the ARIA Singles Chart.
 After the release of A Kylie Christmas, "Santa Baby" debuted at number 85 for the week of December 27, 2010; her cover of "Let It Snow", the other track on A Kylie Christmas, charted closely to "Santa Baby" at number 89.
 In Germany, "Santa Baby" reached number 60 on the German Singles Chart.
 It also appeared on the Dutch Single Top 100 chart in the Netherlands, where it peaked at number 68.
 In Denmark, Minogue's cover did not reach the country's top 40 singles chart, but was issued a Gold certification from International Federation of the Phonographic Industry for shipments of 45,000 copies in that country.
 On the streaming component chart in Hungary, Minogue's cover of "Santa Baby" hit number 27.
 In Switzerland and on Sweden's Heatseeker chart, the song peaked at numbers 57 and 10, respectively.

-Her cover achieved its highest-peaking position in the United Kingdom during the 2020–2021 holiday season.
+Her cover achieved its highest-peaking position in the United Kingdom during the 2020–2021 Christmas season.
 On their singles chart, it debuted on the list dated December 16, 2007, at number 93, the same week that Kitt's original version entered at number 85.
 Minogue's cover later reached number 38 during the week of December 29, 2017, becoming Minogue's fiftieth top 40 entry, collectively.
 It reached a new peak at number 31 on the chart dated January 1, 2021.
 Her cover made a second appearance on the chart in 2010 when it was paired as a double A-side single with "Let It Snow"; the dual single charted at number 188 on Christmas Day.
 As of December 2019, her cover had sold 330,000 copies in the United Kingdom.
 It went on to receive a Platinum certification from the British Phonographic Industry in December 2021, denoting combined sales and shipments figures of 600,000 copies.
 In Ireland, her cover charted at number 52 in 2017 on the country's official single chart.
 It reappeared at number 56 the following year, which led Jack White from the Official Charts Company to predict that it would reach the top 50 in Ireland during 2019.
 It also entered the Ö3 Austria singles chart, peaking at number 67 during the chart dated January 4, 2019.
 As of 2021, Minogue's version of "Santa Baby" has earned in excess of £417,000 in streaming revenue.